prathamr1/IOTL_2025/README.md

 Analog Potentiometers & LED Control: Allows smooth adjustment of LED brightness using a rotary potentiometer.

-## 📜 License
-This repository is open-source under the MIT License.
-Feel free to use and contribute!

 ## 🤝 Contributing
 Have improvements or new features?
 Open a pull request or raise an issue.